LiftOffLLC/liftoff-jumpstarter-api/README.md

 1. Download the latest zip file or clone the repo with depth=1 using below command -
    `git clone --depth=1 git@github.com:LiftOffLLC/liftoff-jumpstarter-api.git`
+2. Install nvm for node version management and install node v12
-2. Install PostgreSQL and create a database
+3. Install PostgreSQL and create a database
-3. Install Redis
+4. Install Redis
-4. Modify the config details
+5. Modify the config details
-   4.1 Copy `.env.example` as `.env` file in project folder and modify the relevant properties for the project
+   5.1 Copy `.env.example` as `.env` file in project folder and modify the relevant properties for the project
-    4.1.1.
+    5.1.1.
 Database Config
-    4.1.2.
+    5.1.2.
 Redis Config (Login auth tokens are stored)
-    4.1.3.
+    5.1.3.
 JWT Tokens (Secret Key), etc.
-   4.2.
+   5.2.
 Fix `config/default.js`
-   4.3.
+   5.3.
 Fix `plugins/hapi-swagger.js` for swagger documentation
-   4.4.
+   5.4.
 Fix `plugins/status-monitor.js` for monitoring
-5. Run `yarn` to install all the dependencies.
+6. Run `yarn` to install all the dependencies.
-6. Migrate and seed the database using `yarn db:migrate` and `yarn db:seed`
+7. Migrate and seed the database using `yarn knex migrate:latest` and `yarn knex seed:run`
-7. Run `yarn dev` to start the server in dev environment
+8. Run `yarn dev` to start the server in dev environment

 ## Pulling changes from Jumpstarter repository into your project's repository